Pre-Retiree Portfolio Simplification Steps

 Portfolio simplification for pre-retirees addresses three priorities:

-The durable lesson: Complexity doesn't equal sophistication.
+The rule that survives: Complexity doesn’t equal sophistication.
 A 3-fund portfolio (total stock, total international, total bond) can match or beat the risk-adjusted returns of a 25-position portfolio with 90% less maintenance.

 The Consolidation Audit (Start Here)